504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Langberg et al. (2012) showed HOPS improved organisation for learners with ADHD.
 The trial saw better homework (d = 0.53) and skills (d = 0.64).
 Parents reported improved academic function (d = 0.42), compared to control groups.
 Langberg et al. (2012) found these gains lasted three months.

 Multi-modal directions matter because ADHD affects working memory.
-A student who hears "Open your textbook to page 47, read the passage, and answer questions 1 through 5" may lose step two by the time they complete step one.
+A learner who hears "Open your textbook to page 47, read the passage, and answer questions 1 through 5" may lose step two by the time they complete step one.
 Providing both written and verbal instructions, one step at a time, reduces the working memory demand.

 Key instruction accommodations include: